-We assess the land resource-food price nexus of the Goals.
+We assess the land resource-food price nexus of the Sustainable Development Goals.
 As presented in Obersteiner et al. (2016), we use a comprehensive modelling approach to understand how coherent policy combinations can manage trade-offs among environmental conservation initiatives and food prices.

 Our results show the likely effects for low-pressure and high-pressure strategies (see figure).
 In the left hemisphere of each circle, strategies are ranked from top to bottom according to environmental index score (food price).
 Within each circle, policy rankings are not perfect inverses, suggesting that a common ground can be found even between agendas that prioritize either sustainability or development.